 Until you have your BSN, you can’t do other necessary basic things in the Netherlands, like:

-In order to apply for any of these things, you need those magic nine digits.
+In order to apply for any of the things on this list, you’ll need those magic nine digits.

 Avoiding that simple trip to your municipality office is not without consequences.
 If you move to the Netherlands and plan on staying longer than four months, you are legally required to register your address.
-If you fail to do so, you risk being fined €325.
+If you fail to register, you risk being fined €325.

 First things first: the government says that you must register within five days of your arrival in the Netherlands.
 That means you may need to make your appointment before you arrive.